A timeline and history of ESG investing, rules and practices ESG marketing: Why it's important and how to draft a plan

 Who calculates and provides ESG scores?

-The business of calculating ESG scores is a complex one with multiple third-party providers offering services.
-It's also possible for organizations to have an internal scoring process that uses a standardized framework such as the Global Reporting Initiative (GRI) or the Task Force on Climate-Related Financial Disclosures (TCFD), as well as self-analysis.
-The factors in an internal scoring process can mimic those executed by third-party vendors, including data collection on ESG goals and a numerical score or letter grade given for progress toward the goal.
+Calculating ESG scores is a complex task with multiple third-party providers offering services.
+Some organizations use their own internal scoring process often based on a standardized framework such as the Global Reporting Initiative (GRI) or the Task Force on Climate-related Financial Disclosures (TCFD), as well as self-analysis.
+The factors in an internal scoring process can mimic those of third-party vendors.
+These include data collection on ESG goals and a numerical score or letter grade given for progress toward the goal.

-Among the most well-known vendors of ESG scores and ratings are the following:
+Examples of providers of ESG scores and ratings based on TechTarget research are the following:

 • Bloomberg ESG Data.
 Bloomberg's scoring comes from a combination of its own direct sources, as well as data from MSCI and Sustainalytics.

 • Fitch Ratings.
-Using its own proprietary scoring system, the Fitch Ratings approach ties an ESG score to credit rating decisions.
+Fitch Ratings uses its own proprietary scoring system that ties an ESG score to credit rating decisions.

-• ISS ESG.
-Institutional Shareholder Services (ISS) provides insight into the financial material information that can be contained in what is normally nonfinancial ESG disclosures.
+• Institutional Shareholder Services.
+ISS ESG service provides insight into the financial material information that can be contained in what's normally nonfinancial ESG disclosures.

 • RepRisk.
-Using a combination of machine learning and human analysts, RepRisk claims it can help to identify and classify ESG risk as part of its scoring approach.
+This service uses a combination of machine learning and human analysts.
+It claims it can help to identify and classify ESG risk as part of its scoring approach.

 • S&P Global Corporate Sustainability Assessment.
-The CSA evaluates firms by using surveys that include a blend of 80 to 100 questions that pertain to both cross-industry and industry-specific topics.
+The CSA uses surveys that include 80 to 100 questions that pertain to both cross-industry and industry-specific topics to assess companies.
 Information from the CSA flows into the Dow Jones Sustainability Index family, which provides a ranking of ESG scores.

 • Sustainalytics.
-The Sustainalytics approach looks to provide a score based on understanding an organization's unmanaged ESG risk.
-A key part of the score is providing insight into what the company refers to as material ESG issues (MEIs).
+The Sustainalytics approach provides a score based on understanding an organization's unmanaged ESG risk.
+A key part of the score is providing insight into what the company refers to as material ESG issues.

 How are ESG scores calculated?

-The specific calculation of an ESG score can vary, based on the vendor doing the scoring.
-Many vendors will have their own criteria and use various proprietary algorithms to reach a final score.
+The specific calculation of an ESG score varies, based on the vendor doing the scoring.
+Many vendors have their own criteria and use proprietary algorithms to reach a final ESG score.

 Though each service can have unique attributes, it's also possible to generalize the basic approach that most vendors take to calculating the ESG score.